How to Choose the Right Science Degree in College: a Student's Guide

 Think about the long-term financial rewards associated with the field you choose.
 Degrees like Petroleum Engineering or Pharmacology often lead to careers with high starting salaries and strong job growth prospects.
 Contrastingly, fields like Wildlife Conservation, while immensely satisfying for those passionate about the environment, might offer lower financial returns.

-Academic Resources And Support
+Academic Resources and Support

 Maximizing On-Campus Resources